Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Model Architecture and Design

 \subsection{Feature Separation Loss}

-To encourage transmitter-specific and receiver-specific features to diverge in the latent space, we adopt a feature separation loss \(\mathcal{L}_{\text{mse}}\) based on MSE but defined with a negative sign.
-In this way, minimizing this loss term is equivalent to maximizing the distance between the two types of features, thereby enhancing disentanglement and improving the quality of feature representations.
-The loss is defined as:
+To explicitly encourage transmitter-specific and receiver-specific features to diverge in the latent space, we introduce a feature separation loss $\mathcal{L}_{\text{mse}}$ based on negative squared Euclidean distance, where minimizing $\mathcal{L}_{\text{mse}}$ is equivalent to maximizing the distance between the two feature components.
+Formally, the loss is defined as

-where \(N\) denotes the number of samples in a mini-batch, \(\mathbf{z}^\ast_i\) represents the transmitter-specific feature, and \(\mathbf{z}^\prime_i\) represents the receiver-specific feature of the \(i\)-th sample.
+where $N$ denotes the number of samples in a mini-batch, $\mathbf{z}^\ast_i$ and $\mathbf{z}^\prime_i$ represent the transmitter-specific and receiver-specific features of the $i$-th sample, respectively.

+This constraint penalizes feature similarity between $\mathbf{z}^\ast$ and $\mathbf{z}^\prime$, encouraging them to encode complementary and non-overlapping information.
+When combined with classification losses, adversarial regularization, and receiver-specific feature constraints, $\mathcal{L}_{\text{mse}}$ reinforces effective feature disentanglement and improves the model’s cross-receiver generalization performance.